alexanderdittrich/python-template-project/README.md

 ## Containerization
 Providing finished containers for installation could greatly help other people testing your module.
+Further, it ensures that the running version of your code is maintained and not destroyed by deprecation and modification of functions used in your dependencies.
 I recommend two containerization solutions:
 - Singularity https://docs.sylabs.io/guides/latest/user-guide/
 - Docker https://docs.docker.com/get-started/